moby/moby/docs/reference/builder.md

     COPY test relativeDir/   # adds "test" to `WORKDIR`/relativeDir/ COPY test /absoluteDir/  # adds "test" to /absoluteDir/

+When copying files or directories that contain special characters (such as `[` and `]`), you need to escape those paths following the Golang rules to prevent them from being treated as a matching pattern.
+For example, to copy a file named `arr[0].txt`, use the following;

+    COPY arr[[]0].txt /mydir/    # copy a file named "arr[0].txt" to /mydir/

 All new files and directories are created with a UID and GID of 0.